AdobeDocs/cai-soft-binding-api/src/pages/index.md

 }
 ```

 The value of the `manifestId` property is the manifest ID.

-Then use this value with the `manifests/{manifestID}` route to get the actual CBOR manifest.
+You can use this value with the `manifests/{manifestID}` route to get the actual CBOR manifest.
 For example:

 https://cai-manifests.adobe.com/manifests/urn-c2pa-93470c24-11e8-4879-9492-28e8625cf357-adobe